When cleaning Travertine flooring, it’s common to think you can use any old cleaner because the flooring is so durable. But you have to be careful.

 What Is Travertine?

-Travertine is a natural stone such as marble, onyx and granite.
+Travertine is a natural stone within the same category as marble, onyx, and granite.
 However, that’s where the similarities end.
-The stone is formed in limestone caves or hot springs, by the condensation of calcium carbonate.
-When it hardens, it creates a durable stone — travertine.
+Travertine is formed in limestone caves or hot springs by the condensation of calcium carbonate.
+When it hardens, it creates a durable stone.